Musical Instrument Digital Interface

 MIDI PinOut

-MIDI also defines the protocol used over the interface.
+MIDI also defines the protocol used over the interface, which happen to be digital instructions and not music.

 MIDI Pin Out